duydangpham/duydangpham.github.io/_posts/2022-06-11-phd-scholarship-at-rmit-vietnam.md

 comments: true
 excerpt_separator: <!-- excerpt -->
 ---
 My research collaborators and I are calling for applications for **five (5) PhD projects** which will be **fully funded by scholarships** (covering tuition fee, living stipend, and a AUD $3,000 allowance for research activities).
-Details of the four projects are provided in this post.<!-- excerpt -->
+Details of the projects are provided in this post.<!-- excerpt -->

 The five projects below can also be found in <a href="https://www.rmit.edu.au/research/research-degrees/find-a-project" target="\_blank">**this link**</a> (search for the keyword "RMIT Vietnam")